About the Department

 Long Beach Marine Bureau

-With 3,600 boat slips, LBPRM operates the nation's largest municipal marina, and an economic asset that employs over 100 staff and generates $19 million in slip revenue annually.
-Since 2007, 60 percent of marinas slips have been rebuilt, and the remaining 40 percent will be rebuilt, with no public financing.
+With 3,100 boat slips, LBPRM operates the nation's largest municipal marina, and an economic asset that employs over 100 staff and generates $19 million in slip revenue annually.
 Located adjacent to the City's downtown waterfront and prestigious Alamitos Bay, the marinas enhance the economic value of these areas.
 The marinas generate over $52 million in direct and indirect spending to support the local economy.
 Visit www.longbeach.gov/park/marine

 LBPRM manages over 172 acres of estuaries within the City's built-out 50 square miles.
 The 26-acre DeForest Park Nature Trail winds through riparian forest, woodlands, and wetlands.El Dorado Nature Center has over 100 acres of natural habitats are maintained within its 400 acres.
 The 9.27-acre Golden Shores Marine Biological Preserve was created as mitigation for wetlands used in a Port of Long Beach expansion and is a sanctuary for birds and aquatic life.
 The 3.17-acre Jack Dunster Marine Biological Preserve has 1.5 land acres and 1.2 shallow water acres that are habitat for fish and wildlife.
 The 27.5-acre Colorado Lagoon is approximately half land area and half open salt-water area.
 The 6.06-acre Sims Pond is a marsh at the busy intersection of Pacific Coast Highway and Loynes Drive.